merative/acd-containers/src/pages/usage/getting-started.md

 #### 3. Use curl to deploy the cartridge.

-In a new terminal window run one the following commands to deploy the cartridge.
-Be sure to be in the directory where the cartridge zip file was downloaded too.
+In a new terminal window run one of the following commands to deploy the cartridge.
+Be sure to be in the directory where the cartridge zip file was downloaded to.

 ```
 curl -k -X POST \